 Train Employees Properly

 Furthermore, companies need to take the time to train their employees regularly.
-If an employee is working remotely for the first time, the transition can be hard.
-This is why it is important to take steps to put workers in a position to succeed, even when they work remotely.
-Certain measures have to be taken to make sure that this transition is going to be successful.
+If an employee is working remotely for the first time, the transition can be challenging.
+This is why it is essential to take steps to put workers in a position to succeed, even when they work remotely.
+Specific measures have to be taken to make sure that this transition is going to be successful.
 Some of the tips to keep in mind include:

 - Companies need to make sure they have firm policies and procedures in place.
 For example, the policies need to state when it is acceptable to use personal devices, how corporate devices are to be used, and how this information is going to be managed.